makeabilitylab/physcomp/cpx/cpx.md

 An annotated version of the CPX showing the location of all main components.
 Image from [Adafruit](https://learn.adafruit.com/adafruit-circuit-playground-express/guided-tour).
 {: .fs-1 }

 One key benefit of the CPX—compared with vanilla Arduino boards, for example—is that it's  full of amazing input/output (IO) components.
-See Adafruit's helpful ["guided tour"](https://learn.adafruit.com/adafruit-circuit-playground-express/guided-tour) of the CPX.
-In short, the board includes:
+See Adafruit's helpful ["guided tour"](https://learn.adafruit.com/adafruit-circuit-playground-express/guided-tour) for more but, in short, the board includes:

 ### Input